3 Powerful Reasons Kids Need to Write

 Writing gives voice to each child’s individuality.
 If there is one thing God obviously loves, it is our diversity.
 Throughout creation we see the abundance of His creative spirit overflowing—no two snowflakes alike; no end to the different species of plants and animals we discover.
 God is more glorified when we put what makes us unique on display.
 Forget about assigning those formulaic essays that you also hated to write in school.
 Instead focus on helping your kids express with words what only they have thought, experienced, or imagined.
 We need the God-given voice of each child to be captured, polished, and shared.

 Language is an amazing grace from God and a gift to steward and revel in.
-When we teach children to write, the benefits of skill and confidence in crafting words will open doors for your children and help lead them into their futures.
+When we teach children to write, the benefits of skill and confidence in crafting words will open doors for them and help lead them into their futures.

 Cast a Vision for Writing